Almost commuting matrices, cohomology, and dimension: Introduction

 This paper is organized as follows.
 Section 2 contains preliminaries on matricial semiprojectivity.
 In Section 3 we prove our auxiliary topological result, while Section 4 contains the proof of the main theorem.
 Applications are discussed in Section 5.\\

 \textbf{Acknowledgements.} We are grateful to S{\o}ren Eilers for a very useful discussion on the role of torsion for stability of NC CW-complexes.
+We are grateful to the referee and to the editor of this paper for their suggestions and careful revision, that led to a better exposition of the paper.

 The work of the first-named author was supported by the SFB 878 {\it Groups, Geometry and Actions}.
-The second-named author was supported by the Polish National Science Centre grant under the contract number DEC- 2012/06/A/ST1/00256, by Polish Government grant 3542/H2020/2016/2, Polish Government grant 3542/H2020/2016/2, by the grant H2020-MSCA-RISE-2015-691246-Quantum Dynamics and from the Eric Nordgren Research Fellowship Fund at the University of New Hampshire.
+The work of the second-named author was supported by the Swedish Research Council, by the Polish National Science Centre grant under the contract number 2019/34/E/ST1/00178 and by the grant H2020-MSCA-RISE-2015-691246-Quantum Dynamics.
 Finally the work of both authors was supported by the Danish National Research Foundation through the {\it Centre for Symmetry and Deformation} (DNRF92).